Roundup Cover Up

 California Adds Roundup Chemical to List of Carcinogens

 Along with the classification and failure to receive renewal in Europe, Roundup is the target of regulators and lawsuits in the United States as well.
-Earlier this year, California added glyphosate to its list of chemicals known to the state to cause cancer under the rules of Proposition 65.
+Earlier this year, California added glyphosate to its list of chemicals known to cause cancer under the rules of Proposition 65.
 Classification under Proposition 65 means companies selling products containing the chemical must add warning labels to the packaging.

 Despite a report from Reuters in June that one of the scientists leading the IARC’s review of the chemical in 2015 did not take into account data that showed glyphosate did not cause cancer, California cited IARC as an example of the dangers of glyphosate.